 Gina Tomaine is a Philadelphia-based editor and writer.
 Her features, essays, and commentary have appeared in New York magazine’s The Cut, VICE, Cosmopolitan, Women’s Health, The Boston Globe, The Philadelphia Inquirer, Yoga Journal, Good Housekeeping, and Longreads.
-In 2020, she was a finalist for an American Society of Magazine Editors (ASME) National Magazine Award for work covering rising prescription drug costs, as well as for a City and Regional Magazine Association (CRMA) Award for front-of-book lifestyle section “Scout.”
+In 2020, she was a finalist for an American Society of Magazine Editors (ASME) National Magazine Award, as well as for a City and Regional Magazine Association (CRMA) Award for front-of-book lifestyle section “Scout.”
 She held previous roles as Health and Wellness Editor and Deputy Lifestyle Editor of Philadelphia magazine and Associate Deputy Editor of Rodale’s Organic Life, and wrote frequently for NPR’s From the Top, where she interviewed classical musicians.
-She is the author of The Philly Tarot Deck Guide Book.
+She is the author of The Philly Tarot Deck Guidebook for the Philly Tarot Deck, created by James Boyle.
 She earned her MFA in Creative Nonfiction Writing from Emerson College and her BA in Economics and English from Saint Joseph’s University.
 She has lectured as an adjunct professor in writing and publishing at Saint Joseph’s University and Rosemont College.
 She lives in Philadelphia in a 102-year-old row home with her husband and their cat, Salem.